MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Building a Simple Calculator Contract.md

 ```
 **Parameters**

-`numberOne` and `numberTwo` are two parameters using those we will do division operation.
+`numberOne` and `numberTwo` are two parameters.
+Using those, we will do division operations.

 **Access visibility**

 The function visibility is `public`, so that we can call
-the function and perform the operation.
+the function and perform the division operation.

 **Modifier**

-As we are not using any `contract` variable or data from the blockchain, we can simply use `pure` modifier and return
+As we are not using any `contract` variable or data from the blockchain, we can simply use the `pure` modifier and return
 the result of `numberOne / numberTwo`.

 ---